MicrosoftDocs/customer-insights/ci-docs/audience-insights/map-entities.md

    1. For an organization (preview) attribute, enter "Organization.Name" in the **Type** field.

 1. For attributes where a semantic type is automatically identified, review these attributes and types as they'll be used to combine your entities.
 These attributes are listed under **Review mapped fields**.
+Ensure the types you chose are consistent across all the selected entities.

 1. For attributes that aren't automatically mapped to a semantic type, select a semantic type field, or enter your custom attribute-type name.
 These attributes are listed under **Define the data in the unmapped fields**.